leilaicruz/Experimental_Journal/journal/2019-05/Lit_review_Buffers_environm_variation_2019-05-29.md

 ****
 My idea that relate to the paper:

-according the idea of the paper that knockouts of phenotypic capacitor does not impact largely the growth rate of the strain, then Bem1 should not function as a phenotypic capacitor.
+According the idea of the paper that knockouts of phenotypic capacitor does not impact largely the growth rate of the strain, then Bem1 should not function as a phenotypic capacitor. (**however this is conrtadictory with the fact that hsp90 is an essential gene**)

 However, it is interesting to dig on the role of phenotypic capacitors on evolutionary trajectories. specifically on the role of SUP35 and PSI prion on regulating the translation after reading a stop codon.
 [Look in this Q & A  about phenotypic capacitors](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3849687/)